neiltingley/zookeeper-storm/README.md

 - The `id` is automatically set (on the inventory items in alphabetical order).

 - It includes init scripts for both Zookeeper and upstart config for Storm components

+- installs storm ui and storm nimbus on primary node (configurable in playbooks/group_vars/*)

 ## [Inventory] (id:inventory)